Five tips for festive food for your furry friends

 2. Veggies are a healthy treat for your dog, but avoid onions…

 Most dog food is rich in vegetables, and veggies provide many nutritional benefits to canines.
 But did you know that onions, garlic and shallots can cause problems?
-These humble veggies belong to the Allium family, which can damage red blood cells and cause anaemia in dogs.
+These humble veggies could damage red blood cells and cause anaemia in dogs.

 The same goes for cats.
 While chopped or pureed carrots are a healthy treat for your cat, onions, garlic and tomatoes can be toxic to your cat.